SarthakJShetty/Fish/build-log.md

 	- Movements are unforced.
 Feels smooth.
 Finally this works.
 	- Filled the last remaining slots and gaps in the plastic.
 Will cut out a cover for the Sharp sensor.
 	- 3D printing of fin underway.
 We're almost there.

+- <strong>Date:</strong> 17/07/2018
+	- Solved the great repository debacle.
+	- Almost done.
+3D printing yet to be completed.

+- <strong>Date:</strong> 13/08/2018
+	- Waterproofing works (almost; 90%ish).
+	- Fin has been 3D printed.
+Works great.
+	- Had a buoyancy debacle.
+Almost sorted.
+	- If waterproofing is fixed, then we can begin the actual testing.
+	- Godspeed.